 "Your body uses carbohydrates it has stored (called glycogen), so your snack will help replenish and preserve those stores to help minimize damage to your muscles and increase endurance," says Waybright.

-Martina M. Cartwright, a registered dietitian, author, speaker and adjunct professor of Nutritional Sciences at the University of Arizona, recommends eating one of these high-carb snacks about an hour before a workout to encourage fat burning:
+Martina M. Cartwright, a registered dietitian, author, speaker and adjunct professor of Nutritional Sciences at the University of Arizona, recommends eating one of these high-carb snacks about an hour before a physical exertion to encourage fat burning: